Even if your family has the financial means to pay for college, it's still worth exploring a variety of alternatives for

 “Divorce is a highly emotional period in people’s lives,” says Cyndy Ranzau, a wealth strategist with RBC Wealth Management–U.S. “It has a tendency to cause parents to behave in ways they otherwise would not.”

-For that reason, says Alan Wolberg, a senior wealth planner at City National Bank, the three most important things to remember when going through a divorce are "communicate, communicate, and communicate."
+For that reason, she says, the three most important things to remember when going through a divorce are “communicate, communicate and communicate.”

-"You have to be logical and not emotional," he adds.
+“You have to be logical and not emotional,” she adds.

-The topic of who pays for a child's college education, and how, needs to be discussed in a "level-headed" manner, Wolberg explains.
+The topic of who pays for a child’s college education, and how, needs to be discussed in a “level-headed” manner, Ranzau explains.
 That can be tricky because financial disagreements often surface due to both parties not being on the same page when it comes to managing family money.

-“The first and only thing a divorcing couple needs to know is there has to be an agreement — a stone-cold, non-emotional one — to communicate about the education finances and other things," he says.
+“The first and only thing a divorcing couple needs to know is there has to be an agreement—a stone-cold, non-emotional one—to communicate about the education finances and other things,” she says.

 Now is the time to start talking rationally, as difficult as that may be.

-College is an expense that will impact two other major components in a divorce settlement: spousal support (alimony) and child support, Wolberg explains.
+College is an expense that will impact two other major components in a divorce settlement: spousal support (alimony) and child support, Ranzau explains.
 If one person is expected to pay the college expenses, that may reduce their other obligations from the divorce.
-How it impacts those obligations must be reflected in the divorce decree, Wolberg explains, but the decree might not address all potential issues.
-“The financial portions of divorce decrees are based on formulas, but if you only rely on the formulas you might not be doing things correctly," he says.
+How it impacts those obligations must be reflected in the divorce decree, but the decree might not address all potential issues.
+“The financial portions of divorce decrees are based on formulas, but if you only rely on the formulas you might not be doing things correctly,” she says.

-As an example of things gone awry, Wolberg points to Jim, a friend going through a divorce who had set aside money for his child's college tuition in a 529 plan, a tax-advantaged savings plan for college expenses.
+To illustrate how things can go awry, Ranzau points to the example of someone going through a divorce who had set aside money for his child’s college tuition in a 529 college savings plan, a tax-advantaged savings plan for college expenses.

-During the divorce, Jim and his soon-to-be-ex-wife agreed they would split the cost of college equally between them.
+During the divorce, he and his soon-to-be-ex-wife agreed they would split the cost of college equally between them.
 While that may sound perfect, the reality was more problematic.
-They'd forgotten something.
+They’d forgotten something.